 5th grade PMS students of the month for September.

 Letter from Central Office Re Lockdown Procedures

-If a lockdown occurs during the time frame for student drop off or pick up, you are asked not to enter the building.
-As soon as you are made aware of the lockdown, leave the campus to help alleviate confusion and traffic congestion.
+If a lockdown occurs during student drop off or pick up, you are asked not to enter the building.
+Please leave the campus to help alleviate confusion and traffic congestion.
 Students will be in a locked location under supervision.